Numerical tiling-based simulations of decoherence in multifield models of inflation: Review of the open quantum system framework

 where chose $A_\sigma = 0.75$ and $f_\phi = 10^{-1} M_{\rm Pl}$ as the metric parameters.
 This field-space geometry causes the background trajectories to oscillate rather than converge monotonically.
 Consequently, these oscillations induce time-dependent modifications to the effective oscillation frequency in the mode equations through the associated field-space curvature \cite{Renaux-Petel:2015mga}.
 Using the parallelogram parameterization of tiles introduced in Eq.~\eqref{eq:tiling_source_mod}, we adopt the same quartic single-field potential used throughout this section as a baseline and modify the mode evolution through the inclusion of decoherence events.
 Following the same procedure used for constructing accident/anti-accident pairs, and taking the power of each $k$-mode of the multifield spectrum as the target, we apply a bisection method to determine the values of $\alpha_\Gamma$ required to reproduce the desired power.
 The left panel of this figure shows the pumping protocol constructed for this task, which is not unique.
 The inset shows a two-layer structure of overlapping tiles: the first layer of tiles provides a crude approximation to the target power value, while the second layer refines the result.
 The use of overlapping tiles improves the smoothness of the reconstructed spectrum.

 The right panel compares the curvature spectrum obtained from this deformation procedure with both the original and target spectra.
-The results shown in this figure exploit an expected degeneracy: initial-state deformations in a simple inflationary scenario and dynamical features of a more intricate model can, in principle, produce (nearly) indistinguishable primordial power spectra.
+The results shown in this figure illustrate degeneracies: initial-state deformations in a simple inflationary scenario and dynamical features of a more intricate model can, in principle, produce (nearly) indistinguishable primordial power spectra.
 Although the resulting spectrum exhibits small but non-negligible deviations from the multifield spectrum, this indicates that more precise convergence techniques -- such as those based on machine learning algorithms -- may be required to reduce these discrepancies to machine precision.
-Nevertheless, our results are sufficient to demonstrate that, starting from a basic inflationary model, this formalism can reproduce features in the power spectrum characteristic of more sophisticated models using relatively simple sequences of decoherence events.
+Rather than providing a new explanation for observed features, these results underscore the difficulty of uniquely attributing spectral signatures to background dynamics in the absence of independent constraints on environmental couplings, and highlight the limitations of inference based solely on the power spectrum.